ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 let drop = Droplet()

 // Add providers.
-This tells Vapor that we are using the VaporMySQL provider, this will bind the data to the database and the models automaticlly down the line try drop.addProvider(VaporMySQL.Provider.self)
+This tells Vapor that we are using the VaporMySQL provider, this will bind the data to the database and the models automatically down the line try drop.addProvider(VaporMySQL.Provider.self)

 //Making sure that Vapor runs our migrations / preperations for our model(s)